 The Right Product, Every Time

 Cee Kay provides carbon dioxide gas cylinders in a variety of sizes or pressures, as a refrigerated liquid, or as dry ice.
 Our aim is to make sure you have the correct materials and chemicals on hand to produce your products, fuel your processes, and get projects done the right way.
-If you need carbon dioxide in any quantity, for any industrial use, call Cee Kay today!
+If you need carbon dioxide in any quantity, for any industrial use, either in bulk delivery or temporary, call Cee Kay today!